A tourist’s guide to Jerez

 Where to stay

 I have only one recommendation for you, because for obvious reasons we don’t have much call for hotels.
 When we were doing our reccy a couple of years ago we stayed at Tandem Solera, in Centro, and because we liked it so much we also recommended it to most of our visitors, who also liked it.
 So, we’ve curtailed our research somewhat.
-Still, Tandem Solera is quiet, clean, the beds are great and it’s in a fantastic location.
+Still, Tandem Solera is quiet, clean, the beds are big and comfortable, and it’s in a fantastic location.
 The rooms have a kitchenette – including a toaster.
 Occasionally there’s someone at the front desk but nine times out of 10 you’ll let yourself into the building and your room with a code.

 My only tip concerns your taxi ride.
 The street the hotel sits in is narrow and it’s not the easiest place for a taxi to pull over, so for both dropoff and pickup use the location of the well-known Teatro Villamarta.
 It’s about 30 metres from the hotel’s front door and the driver won’t have a problem pulling over.